ITINordic/dhis2-administration-guide/README.md

 ```

 Once the instruction above runs to completion, a good way to test will be to navigate to the URL that
-was set in the settings file, that is ' _dhis.moh.gov.zm_ '.
+was set in the settings file, that is ' _dhis.moh.xxx.zz_ '.
 The page below should be seen:

 **Figure 3.1.
 Apache Proxy Home Page**